hinamimi/blog/README.md

 Contributions, issues, and feature requests are welcome!

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git switch -c feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request